cyberfolk/php-todo-list/README.md

-# Todo List php
+# TODO List - PHP

-In questa repo creo 2 differenti Todo List, entrambe:

--   Gestiscono la persistenza dei dati leggendoli da, e scrivendoli in un file JSON.
--   Permettono di segnare un task come completato facendo click sul testo
--   Permettono il toggle della task (completato/non completato)
+**Initial commit:** 08/05/23

+**Technologies:** PHP, Blade, Vite, Vue.js, Javascript Rest-API, HTML, CSS e Bootstrap.

+:memo: This repository contains two different TODO lists, each with these characteristics.
+- Manage data persistence by reading/writing it from/to a JSON file.
+- Allow you to mark a task as completed by clicking on the text
+- Allow the task to be toggled (completed/not completed)
--   Permettono l’eliminazione di un task
+- Allow deletion of a task

-## Milestone
+## Exercises list
 -   [x] **1.
-Todo List Json** &rarr; Implementazione Base
+Todo List Json** &rarr; Base implementation.
 -   [x] **2.
-Todo List Cors** &rarr; Tramite Axios metto in comunicazione il front-end creato con Vite e il Backend-PHP che gestisce il file JSON
+Todo List Cors** &rarr; Through Axios I connect the front-end created with Vite and the PHP Backend that manages the JSON file